thendoshane/DataScience_ProjectDay_Elian/README.md

 # Project Overview
 This repository serves as the submission for the Data Science Project Day.
 It contains data analysis pipelines and a web application designed to derive insights from customer, health, and product datasets.
 The project is modularized into specific analytical questions, with a central application interface for visualization.

-Student: Elian [Insert Surname]
+Student: Chidubem Elian Okonkwo

-Supervisor: [Insert Supervisor Name]
+Supervisor: Siphuma Thendo (@thendoshane)

 # Repository Structure
 The project is organized into the following key components: